 1. Become an organ donor.
 Organ donation saves lives.
 “There are more than 110,000 people waiting for transplants in the U.S.,” says Dr. Deepak Mital, transplant surgeon and surgical director of the kidney transplant program at Advocate Christ Medical Center in Oak Lawn, Ill.
 “Many of them die due to a lack of donor organs.
 You can either be a living donor or pledge to donate your organs after you pass away.”
-According to the U.S. Department of Health & Human Services, 95 percent of U.S. adults support organ donation, but only 54 percent are actually signed up as donors.
-Dr. Mital says it is simple to register – just visit this donor registry website.
+According to the U.S. Department of Health & Human Services, 95% of U.S. adults support organ donation, but only 54% are actually signed up as donors.
+Dr. Mital says it’s simple to register – just visit this donor registry website.
 A single donor can save eight lives.

 2. Learn CPR.
-“Most of the time, it’s a significant other, a loved one, a family member (in distress) and that is why you need to learn this life-saving skill,” says Jan Berlin, Training Center coordinator at Advocate BroMenn Medical Center in Normal, Ill.
-“It is very easy to become certified in CPR.”
+“Most of the time, it’s a significant other, a loved one, a family member (in distress), and that’s why you need to learn this life-saving skill,” says Jan Berlin, Training Center coordinator at Advocate BroMenn Medical Center in Normal, Ill.
+“It’s very easy to become certified in CPR.”
 Check out the CPR classes offered near you on the American Heart Association website.

 About the Author